thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

         `--filter_content=-.*winstondoc.*`

 * `--embed_instruct`: bool, default `None`
-    * when loading an embedding model using HuggingFace or llamacppembeddings backends, wether to wrap the input sentence using instruct framework or not.
+    * when loading an embedding model using the HuggingFace backend, wether to wrap the input sentence using instruct framework or not.

 * `--load_functions`: List[str], default `None`
     * list of strings that when evaluated in python result in a list of